harmonyland/harmonyland.github.io/src/guide/README.md

 - [CodeCademy JavaScript course](https://www.codecademy.com/learn/learn-javascript)
 - And honestly, [Stack Overflow](https://stackoverflow.com) will be solving many problems for you

 However, it's worth considering that Harmony is made using [TypeScript](https://www.typescriptlang.org/), which is a subset of JavaScript, but strongly-typed, and we are also using **TypeScript** throughout the guide for code examples.
-It helps you write more concise, less error prone code, and also adds on some new features!
-At the end, it compiles (transpiles!) to normal JavaScript.
+It helps you write more concise, less error-prone code, and also adds on some new features!
+In the end, it compiles (transpiles!) to normal JavaScript.
 We recommend using TypeScript for its great features and Deno's built-in TypeScript!

 Here are some resources for TypeScript: